 On flights lasting several hours, the workers on the plane, just like the passengers, also need to sleep.
 Flight attendants and other workers take turns resting, but they are no where to be seen.
 In this article, we will reveal where exactly these airline crew members disappear to during a flight.
 The location where airlineContinue reading “Where Does The Crew Sleep on Flights?”

 The SR-71 was a marvel, a super plane that marked an era.
 The technology it had on it is still unmatched.
-One of the most impressive things about the jet were it’s engines.
-Not only the sheer power of them but the placement of them.
-Two Pratt & Whitney J58 axial-flow turbojet engines powered theContinue reading “Why Were The SR-71 Engines So Far Apart To Each Other?”
+One of the most impressive things about the jet was its engines.
+Not only the sheer power of them but their placement of them.
+Two Pratt & Whitney J58 axial-flow turbojet engines powered theContinue reading “Why Were The SR-71 Engines’ So Far Apart From Each Other?”